rsambouncer/setwithfriends_bot/README.txt

 This bot will tell you the winning moves in set.

-In setwithfriends.com, paste this in the javascript console.
+In setwithfriends.com, paste bot.js in the javascript console.

 To find a set, press space.